 Like Fly, it might be time to do some forward thinking.
 Acknowledging future needs is a good way of making the present NOW more productive and the future NOW more comfortable.
 As the expression goes, ‘time flies’, so it may well be time to put into action all those ‘should do’s’ before it is too late.

-It is quite appropriate Fly indicates the need for action, they certainly keep one moving, even though it is vigorous swatting and perhaps with a few curses thrown in!
+It is quite appropriate Fly indicates the need for action, they certainly keep one moving, even though it is vigorous swatting and perhaps with a few curses thrown in if there are heaps!
 Irritations can be a great incentive to move into change, and so is a blessing in disguise.
+It’s sometimes only through irritation that change can occur, like with the oyster and pearl.
+Flies are no pearls however, except from a web of life perspective where everything serves a purpose and is interconnected – oh, and sometimes fly can end up in a web, which is where Spider can come in handy!

 The presence of blow flies may be an indication that any blows or disappointments in your life can be brushed aside like these insects, even if they are as persistent and take their time getting the hint they are not welcome.
 A blow fly has the ability to disturb a lovely picnic as it has of bringing the lesson of patience.
 Yes, that blowie may have been feasting on still-steaming dung before it alighted on your luncheon delicacy – and yes, we are all connected in the great web of life.
 Flies contribute to the breakdown of vegetable matter and dead things which replenish the nutrient content of the soil which in turn makes its way to us through the food chain or the oxygen produced by healthy plants.
 Can you break down any undigestables into easily assimilated portions?